Gorillas vs Chimpanzees – What’s the Difference & Similarities?

 - Both female chimps and gorillas leave the group to avoid inbreeding.
 Female gorillas could also leave if they feel unprotected by the male especially if the silverback is weak and cannot protect the family well.

 - Gorillas are mostly herbivorous whereas chimpanzees are frugivorous.
 Gorillas eat mainly leaves, nettles, some roots, stems, and fruit in smaller quantities.
 They spend much of their day foraging and do not eat meat but eat termites at times.
 Chimps eat insects and meat from bushbabies and monkeys.
 They also eat fruit for extra energy.

 - Both Gorillas and Chimps can nest in trees, however, gorillas climb less due to their weight.
 They both also nest on the ground.
 When portraying aggression gorillas charge and beat their chests whereas chimpanzees kick trees and scream.
 When these show aggression, you must follow guidelines to avoid getting hurt because they are wild animals.

 - Chimpanzees’ use of tools is more advanced than that of the gorillas.
 Chimpanzees can be seen using stones to scare away baboons, making simple spears, and sticking to fish termites.
 Gorillas can also use sticks to fish for termites.

 Which Ape is more dangerous, a Gorilla or a Chimpanzee? – Both Chimpanzees and Gorillas are wild animals that can be tamed to be familiar with human presence.
 Gorillas are not likely to attack humans and in fact, there is no evidence of an aggressive attack on humans by gorillas.
 However, they could attack when their babies are under threat of being attacked by poachers.
 Their intent is always to keep the infant safe and not to maul a human.

-In any instance, if a gorilla charges, during a Gorilla trekking in Uganda, Rwanda Gorilla tour, or any other encounter with the gorillas, stand still and avoid looking the gorilla directly into the eye.
+In any instance, if a gorilla charges, during a Gorilla trekking in Uganda, Rwanda Gorilla tour, or any other encounter with the gorillas, stand still and avoid looking the gorilla directly in the eye.
 The Gorillas will see you as non-dangerous and will move away.